 To be responsive to the community and its needs, Calgary developed a service delivery model based on compliance to animal control laws.11 The model incorporates licensing with enforcement and public education and media campaigns sending the message that "My licence is my ticket home."
 It is considered that pets that are licensed, spayed or neutered, taken proper care of, and not aggressive do not cause problems to citizens' health and safety.
-The model stresses that poor animal behavior results from a failed relationship between pets and their owners, and therefore promotes a responsible pet ownership concept based on the following principles:
+The model stresses that the poor animal behavior results from a failed relationship between pet and its owner, and therefore promotes responsible pet ownership concept based on the following principles:

-- Licence and provide permanent identification for cats and dogs, - Spay or neuter pets, - Provide training, physical care, socialization and medical attention for pets, and - Do not allow pets to become a threat or nuisance in the community.
+- License and provide permanent identification for cats and dogs, - Spray or neuter pets, - Provide training, physical care, socialization and medical attention for pets, and - Do not allow pets to become a threat or nuisance in the community.